ad-test

 adding-toppings-on-the-nom-krok

-Adding toppings on the Nom Krok
+Adding toppings on the Coconut Pancakes(Nom Krok).

 cambodian-style-sandwich

-Cambodian style sandwich
+Cambodian style sandwich(Num Pang).

 Cambodian Bamboo Sticky Rice, also known as "Kralan" in the Khmer language, is a popular traditional dish in Cambodia.
-It is typically made by mixing sticky rice with coconut milk, grated coconut, sugar, and a pinch of salt, and then stuffing the mixture into a length of the bamboo stalk.
+It’s made by mixing sticky rice with coconut milk, grated coconut, sugar, and a pinch of salt, and then stuffing the mixture into a length of the bamboo stalk.
 The bamboo is then roasted over an open flame until the rice is cooked and has a slightly smoky flavor.

 bamboo-sticky-rice

-Bamboo sticky rice
+Cambodian Bamboo sticky rice

-Snails are a surprising and popular street food in Cambodia.
+Snails are a popular street food in Cambodia, though they’re not everyone’s cup of tea.
+The snails are boiled or steamed and then served with a spicy dipping sauce made with chili, garlic, and lime juice.
 They are often sold by street vendors who set up makeshift stalls along busy roads or at night markets.

 Nom Ka Chai or Num Kachay are delicious Cambodian chive cakes that are often enjoyed as a snack or appetizer.
 They are made by mixing a batter of rice flour, tapioca starch, water, and seasoning, and then folding in chopped chives and other ingredients such as dried shrimp or ground pork.